dongdonghy/realtime_lane_detection/README.md

 #### Multi-Thread
 * The adjacent frames are very similar to each other because of the high FPS.
-* Process the image every 5 frames by child thread, and add the result to the main frame.s
+* Process the image every 5 frames by child thread, and add the result to the main frame